mojogogo-ai/mojo-mdbook/src/chapters/create-bot.md

 ### For Task Bot

-Task Bot has limited editing options.
-You can only modify:
+For Task Bot, you can modify:

 - **Bot Name** - Change your bot's display name
 - **Bot Icon** - Upload a new image or generate one with AI